amiaopensource/av-python-carpentry/_episodes/05-aboutavfiles.md

 ~~~
 {: .output}

-For each file, we generated technical metadata with pymediainfo and then stored selected pieces of that metadata in a list (a group of comma-separated values contained in brackets).
+For each file, we generated technical metadata with pymediainfo and then stored select pieces of metadata in a list (a group of comma-separated values contained in brackets).

 Because MediaInfo organizes technical metadata by track, we had to collect each piece of metadata from the appropriate track whether “General,” “Video,"" and “Audio”.
 Before, we just a single `if` test to see if our loop was looking at the "General" track.
-Now we added in additional tests with `elif`.
+Now we added in additional tests with `elif` (or if).
 If our loop wasn't looking at the "General" track, maybe it was looking at a "Video" or "Audio" track.

-When we were looking at the right track, we then collect our data from that track in a list, either `general_data`, `video_data`, and `audio_data`.
+When we were looking at the one of these tracks, we were collecting data from that track into a list, either `general_data`, `video_data`, and `audio_data`.
-Once our loop has looked at all of the tracks, we combine `general_data`, `video_data`, and `audio_data`.
+And once our loop has looked at all of these tracks, we combine `general_data`, `video_data`, and `audio_data`.
 In Python, we can make a single long list out of multiple smaller lists by using the `+`.
 The new trifecta-combo list is appended to our master list of lists `all_file_data`.

-It’s complicated, no doubt, but our goal should be clear: we not only want to gather MediaInfo data, but we want to do so in a way that creates a structured data set that can be easily exported to allow for further analysis.
+It’s complicated, no doubt, but our goal should be clear: we not only want to gather MediaInfo data, but we want to do so in a way that creates a structured data set that can easily be exported to allow for further analysis.

 The fields we gathered in the code above may or may not meet your needs.
 You may need to gather less.